athomasoriginal/com.betweentwoparens/src/pages/blog-posts/001-creating-a-clojurescript-project-from-scratch.md

 A little about the above:

 - `app` is our first example of a [Reagent component](https://github.com/reagent-project/reagent/blob/master/doc/CreatingReagentComponents.md).
 - `mount` a function.
-When called will display our `time-dive` app
+When called, it will display our `time-dive` app
 - `re-render` a function with a hook.
-When called, reloads our app.
+When called, it reloads our app.
 It supports the HMR part

 <aside class="blog-content__note">Remember figwheel hooks from the previous section?
 The above is us using them with Reagent to achieve HMR.</aside>